SniffleSneeze/service-deployment-dashboard/README.md

 Once service is running you will be able to got to the index page to see the Dashboard:
 `/index` or if you want a see `health-data` simply go to `/health-data`

+>[!note]
+> The app will ping your services every 10min. i.e. the dashboard refresh every 10min with updated info
 ---